-- 11. Hardware upgrades will be necessary to meet the market timeline requirements, including 5 minute dispatch.
+- 11. Hardware upgrades will be necessary to meet the market timeline requirements, including 5-minute dispatch.
 These upgrades include servers and supporting network systems to provide the needed availability, reliability, and performance. - 12.
 The CAISO currently uses about 100 servers.
-The CAISO estimates that it will need an additional 10%, or ten servers, with an estimated cost of \$30,000 each, for a total of \$300,000.
-The CAISO also estimates \$200,000 of networking and data acquisition costs for a total hardware upgrade cost of \$500,000.
+The CAISO estimates that it will need an additional 10 percent, or ten servers, with an estimated cost of \$30,000 each, for a total of \$300,000.
+The CAISO also estimates \$200,000 in networking and data acquisition costs, for a total hardware upgrade cost of \$500,000.

-Network Configuration and Mapping, Integration, System Performance Tuning.
+Network Configuration and Mapping, Integration, and System Performance Tuning

-- 13. The CAISO will need to include the other energy imbalance market balancing authority areas into the CAISO's network model and market model.
-It must also (1) integrate system interfaces to enable data exchange between systems to meet business and system requirements and (2) measure and analyze performance in a non-production environment and mitigate any identified performance issues to ensure that production performance is as expected. - 14.
+- 13. The CAISO will need to include the other EIM balancing authority areas in its network model and market model.
+The CAISO must also (1) integrate system interfaces to enable data exchange between systems to meet business and system requirements, and (2) measure and analyze performance in a non-production environment and mitigate any identified performance issues to ensure that production performance is as expected. - 14.
 The CAISO project management team determined the costs of these activities in consultation with the relevant directors and managers of the affected departments by estimating the level of effort required based on an extrapolation from the level of effort necessary for similar past activities.
 The staff consulted has extensive experience in estimating costs in this area.
-In particular, the CAISO in 2009 completed a \$200 million implementation of a new market design and annually thereafter has carried out software implementation, modification and redesign projects averaging about \$20 million each.
+In particular, the CAISO in 2009 completed a \$200 million implementation of a new market design and annually thereafter has carried out software implementation, modification, and redesign projects averaging about \$20 million each.

-Energy Management System Upgrades, Production Software Modification, and Testing
+Energy Management System Upgrades, Production Software Modifications, and Testing

-- 15. To build the energy imbalance market for the entire WECC region, the CAISO will need to improve the existing energy management system, which currently supports the CAISO control area with a peak demand of 50,000 MW.
-These system improvements would enable the CAISO to integrate the imbalance energy for the additional balancing authority areas within the four second data resource time. - 16.
-The CAISO will also require production software modifications to support new inputs and outputs associated with the energy imbalance market, including base schedules. - 17.
-Following the system integration described above, the CAISO will need to conduct testing to ensure that it meets all energy imbalance market business and system requirements. - 18.
+15. To build the EIM for the entire WECC region, the CAISO will need to improve the existing energy management system, which currently supports the CAISO control area with a peak demand of approximately 50,000 megawatts (MW).
+These system improvements will enable the CAISO to integrate the imbalance energy for the additional balancing authority areas within a four-second data resource time.

+- 16. The CAISO will also require production software modifications to support new inputs and outputs associated with the EIM, including base schedules. - 17.
+Following the system integration described above, the CAISO will need to conduct testing to ensure that it meets all EIM business and system requirements. - 18.
 The CAISO project management team determined the costs of these activities in consultation with the relevant directors and managers of the affected departments by estimating the resources (contractors and consultants) needed based on an extrapolation from the resources that the CAISO has required for recent software changes and modifications.
 As described above, the staff consulted has extensive experience in estimating costs in this area.